metapay-creator/metapayp2p-hyperion-clean2/README.md

-# MetaPayP2P on Metis Andromeda — Web3 Basic Income Simulation with AI & Peer Transfers
+# metapayp2p-hyperion-clean on Metis Hyperion Testnet — Web3 Basic Income Simulation with AI & Peer Transfers

 *(Powered by OpenAI API & Alith AI)*

 ---

 ## 🌍 Project Overview

-MetaPayP2P is a Web3-based simulation of a circulating basic income system designed by Gyuha Yoon.
+metapayp2p-hyperion-clean is a Web3-based simulation of a circulating basic income system designed by Gyuha Yoon.
 Its purpose is to demonstrate a sustainable economic model where income is continuously circulated rather than endlessly printed.

 - ✅ National Wallet distributes funds equally to 10 citizen wallets over 10 distribution rounds.